hadley/adv-r/Rcpp.md

 * we declare the type of each input in the same way we declare the type of the output.
 While this makes the code a little more verbose, it also makes it very obvious what type of input the function needs.

 * the `if` syntax is identical - while there are some big differences between R and C++, there are also lots of similarities!
 C++ also has a `while` statement that works the same way as R's.
-You can also use `break`, but use `contine`  instead of `next`.
+You can also use `break`, but use `continue`  instead of `next`.

 ### Vector input, scalar output